Propertymark

-Propertymark (formerly National Association of Estate Agents or NAEA) is a membership organisation for estate agents (called real estate agents in the US).
-It is based in and covers the UK.
-It is the UK's leading professional body for estate agents.
-Its members practice across all aspects of property in the UK, including residential and commercial sales and letting, property management, business transfer, auctioneering and land.
+Propertymark (formerly National Association of Estate Agents or NAEA) is a membership organisation for UK estate agents.
+It is based in and covers the UK, and is the UK's leading professional body for estate agents.
+Its members practise across all aspects of property in the UK, including residential and commercial sales and letting, property management, business transfer, auctioneering and land.

 Founded in 1962 by estate agent and entrepreneur Raymond Andrews, the NAEA was established with the goal of upholding good practice and high professional standards in UK estate agency.
-This struck a chord with the industry at a time when there was little representation for estate agents and has allowed the Association to grow phenomenally over the years.
+This struck a chord with the industry at a time when there was little representation for estate agents and has allowed the Association to grow since.